 Discussion:

 If the NPCA primary channel is known to be busy due to ongoing OBSS or the NPCA primary channel condition is worse.
 In this case, the NPCA STA is unable to use the NPCA primary channel until a new NPCA primary channel is announced by the AP.
 Furthermore, NPCA STA wastes power in switching back-and-forth (PCH2NPCH) until a new NPCA primary channel is announced.
 Moreover, NPCA AP is unable to assess the hidden OBSS or other hidden conditions on the NPCA primary channel.
 There is no mechanism defined to inform the NPCA AP about the poor NPCA primary channel condition and request a channel switch.

+Proposing a 1-bit feedback indication to inform the AP about poor NPCA primary channel condition and NPCA mode (enable/disable).

 Proposed Text: